-The winners of the first ever UK Awards for Biological Recording and Information Sharing were announced at the Merchant Taylor’s Hall in York during an evening ceremony on Thursday 19 November 2015.
+The winners of the 2016 UK Awards for Biological Recording and Information Sharing were announced at the National Museums Scotland, Edinburgh during an evening ceremony on Thursday 17th November 2016.

 These awards have been developed by the National Biodiversity Network, the National Forum for Biological Recording and the Biological Records Centre.
-They will run annually and their intention is to recognise and celebrate the outstanding contributions made by adults and young people to biological recording, which is helping to improve our understanding of the UK’s wildlife.
-This year they were sponsored by Swarovski Optik UK.
+They run annually and their intention is to recognise and celebrate the outstanding contributions made by adults, young people and groups to biological recording, which is helping to improve our understanding of the UK’s wildlife.

 These are as follows: